jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 Note that `zip` produces only four pairs; the theoretical fifth pair `(5, None)` is never produced because `zip` returns `None` when either of its input iterators return `None`.

 All of these method calls are possible because we specified how the `next` method works, and the standard library provides default implementations for other methods that call `next`.

-For the Arc exercise check out the chapter [Shared-State Concurrency](https://doc.rust-lang.org/book/2018-edition/ch16-03-shared-state.html) of the Rust Book.

-For the Iterator exercise check out the chapters [Iterator](https://doc.rust-lang.org/book/2018-edition/ch13-02-iterators.html) of the Rust Book and the [Iterator documentation](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.htmlj).

-Do not adjust your monitors -- iterators 1 and 2 are indeed missing.
-Iterator 3 is a bit challenging so we're leaving space for some exercises to lead up to it!